Darrell Crate: Personal life

-Crate currently serves as Vice Chairman of the Aircraft Owners and Pilots Association (AOPA).
-A licensed private pilot since 1993, Crate has more than 6,000 flight hours and has flown his single-engine TBM plane to all of the 48 continental states.
-He also serves on the advisory counsel to the National Park Foundation.
+Crate previously served as vice chairman of the Aircraft Owners and Pilots Association.
+A licensed private pilot since 1993, Crate has more than 6,000 flight hours and has flown his single-engine TBM plane to all of the 48 continental states of AOPA Board Members.
+He also serves on the advisory council of the National Park Foundation.
 He has a particular focus and interest in the National Parks located in Maine, North Carolina and Montana.

-Crate is a member of the Advisory Council of the Robert F. Kennedy Children's Action Corps (2006), a national leader in child welfare and juvenile justice programs and services.
+Crate is a member of the advisory council of the Robert F. Kennedy Children's Action Corps (2006), a national leader in child welfare and juvenile justice programs and services.
 In 2019, the RFK Children’s Action Corps honored Crate with its prestigious "Robert F. Kennedy Embracing the Legacy Award” for his work on behalf of at-risk youth.
-Crate also served as a Trustee of Think of Us, a not-for-profit technology platform with the ultimate goal of helping foster youth successfully transition into a prosperous adulthood.
+Crate also served as a founding board member of Think of Us, a not-for-profit technology platform that helps youth in foster care successfully transition into adulthood.